This is a demo store for testing purposes — no orders shall be fulfilled. Dismiss

 Coal Miners

 Generations of families were brought up mining coal in mining towns all over the Coast.
-Men of all ages braved the depths of the underground mines to make a living and provide for their families..
+Men of all ages braved the depths of the underground mines to make a living and provide for their families.
 A Miner’s job brought tremendous risk, was physically tasking, dangerous and a constant worry for the men and their families.
-In the early days; the company owned the town, the store and the miners.
-Wages were limited for the work at hand.
+Once the young men in families became of age they were mining alongside their dads, brothers and uncles.
+Imagine the mothers’ worries!
+In the early days of mining; the company owned the town, the store and the miners.
+Wages were limited for the work at hand, supplies were often bought on credit.
 Imagine working underground for six days a week and 10 long hours at a time.
 Never seeing the light of day!
 Black lung disease; from the coal dust, was no stranger to many.
+They breathed it, came out of the mines covered in it and took that home to be laundered by families.
 Back then there were limited safety measures in place and the danger was so real.
+Early lighting of mine shafts was by candle and tin lamps fueled with oil.
+Battery powered headlamps came into play in 1935.
 Around 1880; miner’s unions were organized and gradually the working conditions and wages improved.
 It was still a risky place to work so far underground.
 It was a way of life for many in Eastern Nova Scotia and in the Minto area of New Brunswick.

 Brave Coal Miner(photo tunoolger)